koushikbajpayee06/devTinder/README.md

 - DATA Sanitizing -Add API validation for each
 - API level validation on Patch request & Signup Post api
 - DATA Sanitizing - Add API Validation for each field
+- Install validator
+- Explore the validator library functions and us validator functions for password, email, photourl